acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 		- `Condition` also includes rhetorical or pragmatic uses of conditional constructions whose interpretation deviates from the standard semantics described above.
 Specifically, these are cases of explicit _if_ tokens although utterance and anchor are not causally related, but presented as if they were.
 In all cases, the anchor holds true independently of the anchor, there is no causal relation between the two arguments.
 We distinguish two primary cases:
 			- _relevant context information_: The utterance provides the context in which the description of the situation in anchor is relevant.
 A frequently cited example for this type of conditional is (113).
 Note that this is an intrasentential relation in this case and not to be annotated in AURIS.
-				- (113) If you are thirsty, there’s beer in the fridge. (constructed, INTRASENTENTIAL)
+				- (113) If you are thirsty, there’s beer in the fridge. (constructed)
 			- _implicit assertion_: refers to a special use of if-constructions when the conditional involves an (implicit) assertion.
 In (115), the utterance ("O’ Connor is your man") is not a consequent state that will result if the condition expressed in the anchor holds true.
 Instead, the discourse marker _if_ in this case implicitly asserts that O’Connor will keep the crime rates high.
 Again, note that this is an intrasentential example.
 To be replaced by an intersentential relation.
 				- (115) In 1966, on route to a re-election rout of Democrat Frank O’Connor, GOP Gov. Nelson Rockefeller of New York appeared in person saying, “**If** you want to keep the crime rates high, O’Connor is your man.”
 (PDTB2, 0041)